Data Deposit Requirements of Selected Science Journals

 An important principle of science is that experiments or studies should be reproducible by someone working independently.
 In order for this to occur, data that is the basis of research findings must be available.
 Explicit statements of data deposit requirements from some major scientific journals are included below to illustrate this expectation.

 Dryad is an international repository of data underlying peer-reviewed articles in the basic and applied biosciences.
 Dryad enables scientists to validate published findings, explore new analysis methodologies, repurpose data for research questions unanticipated by the original authors, and perform synthetic studies.
-Dryad is governed by a consortium of journals that collaboratively promote data archiving and ensure the sustainability of the repository.
+Dryad is governed by academic and research institutions, research funders, scholarly societies and publishers that collaboratively promote data archiving and ensure the sustainability of the repository.

 The Open Data Policy section of Author guidelines states that "to allow others to verify and build on the work published in Royal Society journals, it is a condition of publication that authors make available the data, code and research materials supporting the results in the article."